 The advantages of the analysis of results in veterinary practice are various.
-The environment where animals are living can be considered as stable and very similar for all the animals considered.
-Studies on large animal cohorts are easier to realise than for human.
-A double-blind design is easier to be obtained.
-Placebo effects are minimize.

-Of course the number of surveys is still few, but for two diagnoses, sufficient studies are published and reproduced; a "level of evidence I" could be obtained very soon.
+The environment in which animals are living can be considered as stable and very similar for all of the animals considered.
+Studies on large animal cohorts are easier to realize than for human.
+A double-blind design is easier to obtain.
+Placebo effects are minimal.
+Of course the number of surveys is still few, but for two diagnoses, sufficient studies are published and reproduced; a "level of evidence l" could be obtained very soon.

-These two considered diagnoses are infertility in cows (159, 160, 161) and mastitis in cows (162, 163, 170a).
+These two considered diagnoses are infertility in cows (208, 209, 210) and mastitis in cows (211, 212, 220).
 These two problems have important consequences for public health; antibiotics (normally prescribed for mastitis) can be found, as residues, in the food chain.
 Therefore, the milk produced must be destroyed; the economic consequences for the sector are very important.
 Moreover, homeopathic treatment is the only one authorized by the European authorities in the framework of biological breeding.
-About efficacy, Homeopathy and antibiotic treatment of mastitis don't differ that much.
+About efficacy, homeopathy and antibiotic treatment of mastitis do not differ that much.

-Other results are coming from another farming activity: chickens are very sensitive to stress, when stressed, they are picking each other resulting in important losses in the production (164).
-The same happens for turkeys, they are very sensitive to haematomas caused by shocks during transportation.
-This problem can be reduced with 30% with homeopathic treatment.
-The problem of regulation of sexual hormones of sows in farms (165) is important for the farmer and for the cost in pig production; homeopathy can offer a solution without "ethical" problem or risks for the consumers.
+Other results are coming from another farming activity: chickens are very sensitive to stress; when stressed, they are pecking each other resulting in important losses in production (213).
+The same happens for turkeys; they are very sensitive to haematomas caused by shocks during transportation.
+This problem can be reduced by 30 % with homeopathic treatment.
+The problem of regulation of sexual hormones of sows in farms (214) is important for the farmer and for the cost in pig production; homeopathy can offer a solution without "ethical" problems or risks for consumers.

-This type of research will be extended in the coming years.
+European regulation of organic farming implies an extension of this type of research in the coming years.